-At the Writers Gillian Theatre
+At the Writers Theatre Gillian Theatre

 By Dan Zeff

 The show gets a rating of.
+October 2018

-“Smart People” runs through June 10 at the Writers Theatre Gillian Theatre, 325 Tudor Court.
-Performances are Tuesday through Friday at 7:30 p.m. with select Wednesday 3 p.m. matinees, Saturday at 3 and 7:30 p.m., and Sunday at 2 and 6 p.m.
+“Witch” runs through December 16 at the Writers Theatre Gillian Theatre, 325 Tudor Court.
+Performances are Tuesday through Friday at 7:30 p.m. (with selected Wednesday 3 p.m. matinees), Saturday at 3 and 7:30 p.m., and Sunday at 2 and 6 p.m.
 Tickets are $35 to $80.
-Call 847 242 6000 or visit www.writerstheatre.org.
+Call 847 242 6000 or visit www.writerstheatrre.org.

-Contact Dan at:ZeffDaniel@yahoo.com April 2018
+Contact Dan at:ZeffDaniel@yahoo.com October 2018

 Like Dan on Facebook.
 Become a Friend!!!!